Music of Philadelphia: Philly soul

-Recent music
+Rock music

 In the late 20th century and early 21st century, Philadelphia's local music scene produced a number of respected performers from a variety of fields, including jazz, R&B, rock, hip hop, and dancehall.
 The city's most historically important contribution to popular music since the 1980s was a major part in the early evolution of East Coast hip hop, a style based out of New York City.

+Hardcore punk

-In more recent years, the city's large Jamaican population has caused the spread of dancehall and reggae clubs to dominate a large part of Philadelphia's nightlife.
-Grindcore, industrial music and hardcore punk are also a part of Philadelphia's modern music scene, built around labels like Relapse and Dancing Ferret, respectively.
+Grindcore, industrial music, and hardcore punk are also a part of Philadelphia's modern music scene, built around labels like Relapse and Dancing Ferret, respectively.
+Recently, the band Soul Glo has been taking punk and hardcore in a new direction.

 Classical music

 Philadelphia has a thriving classical music scene.
 Many orchestras, choral groups, chamber groups, and new music ensembles call it home.
 Several famous and successful composers live in Philadelphia, including Jennifer Higdon.

 Electronic music

-Philadelphia has a diverse DJ scene of electronic dance music, based in an area sometimes called Vinyl Row on Fourth Street.
+Philadelphia has a diverse DJ scene of electronic dance music, based in an area sometimes called Vinyl Row on 4th Street.
 Most major events and parties are advertised in this area, and in a column by Sean O'Neal called DJ Nights in the Philadelphia City Paper.
 DJ clubs include Fluid, Shampoo and Transit, while the city's most prominent DJs include Rob Paine, Tom Colontonio, Willyum, Bryon Stout, LickAshot, Roland Riso, Sat-One, DJ Smoove, and Robbie Tronco.

 Philadelphia's electronic music scene includes DJs who play house, techno and other styles, but the city is particularly known for the techstep style of drum and bass, and is home to perhaps the country's most popular DJ of that style, Dieselboy.
 The most important drum and bass nightclub in Philadelphia was Club Skyline, which closed in the late 1990s and is now a parking lot, and local performers include Jordana LeSesne, Karl K and MC Dub 2.
 The composer Joseph Hallman is also an avid remixer/producer and works primarily in Philadelphia.

-Some of Philadelphia's current event companies include inciting, familiarise; who produce many special events throughout the year, Sundae made famous by their "Sundae" parties have recently started a moving Monday called "Rover" which visits different venues, Worship which produce the long running house monthly "Shakedown" and also gets at least two visits a year from Josh Wink.
-In 2010 Bryon Stout launched Philadelphia's first successful house music internet radio station, Deephouselounge.com.
+Some of Philadelphia's current event companies produce many special events throughout the year.
+Sundae gained notability by their "Sundae" parties, which have recently started a moving Monday called "Rover" that isits different venues.
+Worship produces the long-running house monthly "Shakedown", which features at least two visits a year from Josh Wink.
+In 2010, Bryon Stout launched Philadelphia's first successful house music internet radio station, Deephouselounge.com.
 The station streams 24/7 around the world with live broadcasts daily.